 With LinguaLinx, you won't ever have to worry about your message getting lost in translation.
-You know you're in good hands with our ISO 17100 compliance, twenty years of professional translation experience, and the organizations whose trust we've earned.
+You know you're in good hands with our ISO 17100 and ISO 9001 compliance, twenty years of professional translation experience, and the organizations whose trust we've earned.

 Continue Learning With These Helpful Articles